Former Trump lawyer Cohen pleads guilty to lying to Congress

 Thursday’s guilty plea may signal Cohen is hoping for a lighter sentence on the charges in exchange for continuing to cooperate with Special Counsel Robert Mueller’s Russia investigation.

 “I made these misstatements to be consistent with individual 1’s political messaging and out of loyalty to individual 1,” Cohen said in court.
-He previously identified individual one as Trump.
+He previously identified individual 1 as Trump.

+Russian President Vladimir Putin’s spokesman said in August 2017 that he had received an email in January 2016 from Cohen about a Moscow real estate project, but said he had neither replied nor discussed it with Putin.

+The Washington Post reported last year that Cohen had emailed Dmitry Peskov, Putin’s spokesman, seeking his help in advancing a stalled Trump Tower development project in Moscow at the same time Trump was running for president.

+Peskov said at the time that Cohen had written about “a certain Russian company and certain people” who wanted to build a skyscraper in Moscow and wanted his help in making the stalled project a reality.

-Mueller, who took over the Russia investigation from the FBI in May 2017, has brought criminal charges against a series of former Trump aides and associates, including his former campaign chairman and former national security adviser, as well as Russian individuals and entities.
+Mueller, who took over the Russia investigation from the FBI in May 2017, has brought criminal charges against a series of former Trump aides and associates, including his former campaign chairman Paul Manafort and former national security adviser Michael Flynn, as well as Russian individuals and entities.

 Cohen has previously said he was Trump’s “fixer” and would “take a bullet” for the president.
-His plea may turn up the heat on Trump, who has provided written answers to questions posed in the investigation.
+His plea may turn up the heat on Trump, who last week provided written answers to questions posed in the investigation.

 Trump has sought to distance himself from Cohen despite their long association.
 Cohen testified in August that Trump had directed him to commit a crime by arranging payments to silence two women who alleged before the 2016 election that they had affairs with Trump.
 Adult-film star Stormy Daniels was given $130,000 and former Playboy model Karen McDougal was paid $150,000.